RELATIONAL THERAPY

 In our fast paced, competitive and achievement oriented society, we all wonder sometimes whether we are good enough.

-Sometimes the feelings of shame, guilt or the longing for approval that we carry around without awareness, lead us to behaviours of pleasing somebody, anybody, right away...because the fear of being terribly flawed, or somehow inadequate, can take away your personal power, and make you want to hide, or to prove yourself endlessly, until exhaustion.
+Sometimes the feelings of shame, guilt or the longing for approval that we carry around without awareness, lead us to behaviours of pleasing somebody, or anybody, right away...because we might carry the fear of being terribly flawed, or somehow inadequate, cand that belief can take away your personal power.
+It can make you want to hide and avoid difficult but important conversations, or to try to prove yourself endlessly, until exhaustion.
 If you feel at a standstill, endlessly procrastinating or escaping into troublesome relationships or behaviours, counselling together can help you find the insights, courage and willpower to break out of the patterns that are holding you back from living the life you want to live.

 Grief, loss, and bereavement